andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/17bRvTnijKoadjX2ZGNibY?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

 And so I do.

-Or at least attempt to.
+Well at least I attempt to.
 The lower regions of the Montezuma Bowl are cellularly challenged so the jam sesh is postponed till the upper reaches of the bowl.
 At the top of the lift I dart left for about a hundred yards with my new favorite band rocking in my ears.
 I click out of my skis for